My Thyroid Relief

 Raw Honey as an Erythritol Alternative

 While honey does contain natural sugars, it offers potential health benefits due to its antioxidants and antimicrobial properties.
 Raw honey is minimally processed, preserving more of its natural nutrients.
-It can be a healthier alternative to refined sugar, providing vitamins and minerals such as B vitamins and vitamin C. However, one should use it in moderation, especially individuals with diabetes or those monitoring their blood sugar levels.
-It’s also important to note that honey should not be given to infants under one year due to the risk of botulism.
+It can be a healthier alternative to refined sugar, providing vitamins and minerals such as B and C. However, one should use it in moderation, especially for individuals with diabetes or those monitoring their blood sugar levels.
+Honey should not be given to infants under one year due to the risk of botulism.

 Maple Syrup